 - Turn your slow cooker onto low for 8-9 hours.

 - Add the potatoes and carrots halfway through the cooking time.
 This prevents them from over cooking and getting too mushy.
 To make it more authentic, you could also add in some cabbage.
 I don’t care for cabbage and care even less for the way it smells while it is cooking.
 The smell takes me back to those days when the school cafeteria fixed it!
 Don’t add the cabbage until the last hour though if you are going to use it.

 - Remove the corned beef from the slow cooker and slice it like you would a brisket.
 It will be nice and tender and basically pull apart.

 You can also make your Corned Beef in the Instant Pot with these directions.
 It works great!

-Some other fun St. Patrick’s Day treats include:
+Check out more fun St. Patrick’s Day recipes: